desert

 Dare to drive over this wash?
 Not a good idea.

 Mother Nature is truly remarkable.
-And even though this was a nerve-itching experience, I'm glad that this actually happened to us, so next time we would be more prepared to natural disasters like a flash flood.
+And even though this was a nerve-racking experience, I'm glad that this actually happened to us, so next time we would be more prepared for natural disasters like a flash flood.
 And, by the way, if you're in Vegas, this park is an absolute must even if it's sunny outside :)

 Other posts about deserts: